 Copyright © Nucleus Medical Media, Inc.

-- Some Cajun populations in Louisiana
+- Cajun people in Louisiana

-- Non-Amish Pennsylvania Dutch
+- Non-Amish - Pennsylvania Dutch

 - Problems swallowing

-- Sleep problems
+- Vision or hearing problems

 You will be asked about your child's symptoms and health history.
 A physical exam will be done.